Place content here. This is a site-wide alert banner.

 A Source System Identifier (SSI) is a unique JSA identifier, assigned by General Accounting to each ISP, to be used in a specific part of the batch name when the ISP produces the JSA billing transactions for their charges.

 All units who wish to operate as an ISP must complete an ISP Registration Form.
-Instructions have been developed to assist with the completion of this form.
+Instruction have been developed to assist with the completion of this form.
 Please contact General Accounting at firstname.lastname@example.org with questions about and/or for assistance with the form.

 2. Request Unique Account for ISP Revenues and Expenses